ElektraInitiative/libelektra/doc/tutorials/merge.md

     -i  --interactive			which attempts the merge in an interactive way

-	-t  --test					which tests the propsed merge and informs you about possible conflicts
+	-t  --test					which tests the proposed merge and informs you about possible conflicts

 	-f --force					which overwrites any Keys in resultpath

 ### Strategies ###

-Addtionally there is an option to specify a merge strategy, which is very important.
+Additionally there is an option to specify a merge strategy, which is very important.

 The option for strategy is: